github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 language="java"/>``).

 A ``qlpack.yml`` file defines a :ref:`QL pack <about-ql-packs>`.
 The content of a ``qlpack.yml`` file is described in the CodeQL CLI documentation.
-This file will not be recognized when using legacy tools that are not based on the CodeQL CLI (that is, LGTM.com and LGTM Enterprise).

 If both a ``queries.xml`` and a ``qlpack.yml`` exist in the same directory, the latter takes precedence (and the former is assumed to